This post is also available in: Dutch

 Visit Lucca Cathedral

 Lucca’s cathedral is called the Duomo San Martino.
-It is a massive cathedral in which you can discover many different architectural styles.
-The duomo of Lucca took almost three centuries to build, so you can see the various zeitgeists in the building.
+It is a massive cathedral that showcases a diverse range of architectural styles.
+The Duomo of Lucca took almost three centuries to build, allowing you to see the various zeitgeists reflected in the building.

 The attentive viewer also sees that the building isn’t quite right.
 One of the arches is a lot smaller than the other two.
 This is where the builders got in trouble with the available space during construction.
 Oops, mistake!
 There should also have been a top or tower on top of the cathedral.

-You can visit the cathedral for a small fee.
+Visiting the cathedral is possible for a small fee.
 Inside are several works of art, and there is another separate museum.
-You can either visit all of it or just parts.
+You can either visit the entire area or just select parts.
 Keep that in mind when you buy a ticket.

 Google Maps location